Grab a cup of coffee, pull up a chair, and let’s dive into the good stuff — what's working, the setbacks, and everything in between.

 Tools like Hotjar help you stop guessing and start seeing.
 They help you understand what people do on your website—so you can stop leaving conversions on the table.

 And for me?
 It’s become one of those tools I recommend to every client.
-It’s like having a little marketing crystal ball.
-Plus they have a free plan which is perfect for using it once or twice a year.
+It’s like having a little marketing crystal ball. ✨

 If you’ve never tried it, start simple.
 Install it.
 Let it run for a week or two.
 Watch a few recordings.
 I promise—you’ll never look at your website the same way again.